 This guide explains the steps required to install the latest Pinta software in Ubuntu and other Linux distributions such as Linux Mint, Fedora, and others.

 The old Microsoft Paint was a great program, and it was good for basic image editing in a quicker way.
 But like other Microsoft products, it is available for Windows only.

 Here comes Pinta.
 Pinta is an alternative to the MS Paint drawing program (mostly the latest Paint.NET) for Linux distributions.
 It is a free and open-source application, so you do not need to pay to use it.
-Pinta is very much in active development that means features are being added and bugs are being fixed.
+Pinta is very much in active development, meaning features are added, and bugs are fixed.
 Cross-platform Pinta is available for Ubuntu, other Linux distributions, Windows, and macOS as well.

 MS Paint Alternative Pinta – Features

 - Full History: Pinta keeps track of your full history so that you can always undo it as many times as you want.

 - Adjustments and Effects: Pinta includes over 35 adjustments and effects for tweaking your images.

 - Your Workspace: Like docked windows?
 No problem.
 Floating windows?
 No problem.
 Pinta will even let you mix and match.

 - Drawing Tools: Use easy drawing tools to draw freehand lines, rectangles, ellipses, and more.

 - Unlimited Layers: Use layers to help separate and group elements of your image for easy editing.

 - Bi-Tri-Quad-Lingual: Use Pinta in your language.
 Pinta is at least partially translated into over 55 languages.

 Pinta Spec and Information about the latest release

-The Pinta project is in active development and here is the information about the latest release and spec.
+The Pinta project is in active development, and here is the information about the latest release and specs.

 - Type: Freeware